 In today’s age; because we live in reverse; radical action is a concept mostly used by those wishing to control or take advantage.

 Radical action should be something each one of us puts into use, however it should not leave you depleted, bitter, angry or sarcastic.

 Let us not confuse a faster moving society with a more productive, happier society.
 True progress does not comes from only one aspect of self; production.

-If we need to impress others with how much we have or have the need to be liked and accepted by everyone, then we are failing.
+If we need to impress others with how much we have, or if we need to be liked and accepted by everyone, then we are failing.
 No matter how much you have or you think you are “liked” you are dependent on your material things or the opinion of others to define who you are.

 A successful society may not move as fast, but is one where people have peace and are more connected with themselves and their surroundings.

 Is not about how boisterous you are but how true you are to yourself.
 Is about having the courage to face your shadow, because doing so requires mighty strength but the rewards are unsurmountable.